Wind-WindKids/winding/samples/winding.md

 opening_scene: page, text, centered
 --
 Sundays had always been the same.
-Sophie’s grandmother would take her to the tall stone church at the end of the street.
+Sophie’s mother would take her to the tall stone church at the end of the street.
 There were candles and echoes and long rows of people sitting very still.

 --